awsdocs/aws-systems-manager-user-guide/doc_source/patch-compliance-reports-to-s3.md

 1. For **Bucket name**, select the name of an S3 bucket where you want to store the \.csv report files\.
 **Important**
-If you are working in an AWS Region that was launched after March 20, 2019, you must select an S3 bucket in that same Region\.
+If you're working in an AWS Region that was launched after March 20, 2019, you must select an S3 bucket in that same Region\.
 Regions launched after that date were disabled by default\.
 For more information and a list of these Regions, see [Enabling a Region](https://docs.aws.amazon.com/general/latest/gr/rande-manage.html#rande-manage-enable) in the *Amazon Web Services General Reference*\.

 1. \(Optional\) To send notifications when the report is generated, choose an existing Amazon SNS topic from **SNS topic Amazon Resource Name \(ARN\)**\.